swiftlang/swift-evolution/proposals/NNNN-adjacentpairs.md

 However, adjacent pairs of elements are primarily useful as a transitory step in computing another value.
 For this reason, `adjacentPairs` follows in the footsteps of `joined` and `zip` in that it utilizes only a lazy wrapper type in its API.

 In the pitch phase, a version of the API producing a pair containing the last and first elements of the underlying sequence was discussed, but use cases were not compelling.

+### Offer an n-grams API

+An [n-grams](https://en.wikipedia.org/wiki/N-gram) API returning a sequence which iterates over tuples of a size determined by an integer argument is an appealing concept.
+However, such an API requires a return type dependent upon its argument, a type-level feature not supported by Swift.